RockLobster/archiving-upload-artifact/README.md

 | Android APKs              | 6          | ~88MB      | 8s          |
 | Android Unit Test Results | 1192       | ~13MB      | 2m 25s      |

-This action attempts to reduce the upload time by putting all matched files into an archive before uploading.
+This action attempts to reduce the upload time by putting all matched files into a single archive before uploading.

 ## Inputs
 The inputs of the action mirror [actions/upload-artifact](https://github.com/marketplace/actions/upload-a-build-artifact) except for path stripping: